kward/shunit2/README.md

 Ran 1 test.

-OK (skipped=1)
+OK (skipped asserts=1)
 ```

 As you can see, the total number of tests has not changed, but the report
-indicates that some tests were skipped.
+indicates that some asserts were skipped.

-Skipping can be controlled with the following functions: `startSkipping()`,
+Skipping assert checks can be controlled with the following functions: `startSkippingAsserts()`,
-`endSkipping()`, and `isSkipping()`.
+`endSkippingAsserts()`, and `isSkippingAsserts()`.
 Once skipping is enabled, it will remain
-enabled until the end of the current test function call, after which skipping is
+enabled until the end of the current test function call, after which assert skipping is
 disabled.

 ### <a name="cmd-line-args"></a> Running specific tests from the command line.